 This story begins over fifty years ago.
 I was recently out of the army and I'd been making a living writing for photo magazines and designing gadgets to be used in making TV commercials.
 I had an idea for building a computer-controlled zoom lens that would be used in shooting movies and commercials.
 I had no engineering background, but I convinced a small group to finance the idea.
-Two years later, I was nominated for an Academy Award, and the next year my lens was used to shoot the opening scene of The Godfather.
+In the end, I was nominated for an Academy Award, and my lens was used to shoot the opening scene of The Godfather.

 But I think that the most interesting part of the story is how many puzzles I had to solve that were clearly impossible.
 As I said, I don't have a formal background in engineering and in many ways, I think that worked in my favor.
 Someone with the right training would have understood that these puzzles couldn't be solved.
 But lacking that training, I wasn't aware that things were impossible, so I went ahead and did them.